intersystems-community/Reports-widgets-documentation/DC Regional/Readme.md

 <summary>Measures and dimensions</summary>

 ## Member Cube

+### Measures
+- m_ID_distinct - number of members.
+- m_Member_distinct - Number of Contributed Members.

 ### Dimensions
 - MonthYear - (String) user registration date in the Mon-YYYY format.
-- MonthYearNum - (Int) user registration date in the MMMYYYY format.
+- MonthYearNum - (Int) user registration date in the YYYYMM format.
 - FullDateMember - (Date) user registration date.
 - Email - (String) user email.
 - Name - (String) user name.
 - Link - (String) link to user profile.
 - ISCMember - (Bool) whether the user is an employee of the InterSystems.
 - ISCMemberStr - (String) string type of user status InterSystems or Customers.

-### Measures
-- m_ID_distinct - number of members.
-- m_Member_distinct - Number of Contributed Members.

 ### Calculated Measures
-- ISCMemberStr - string representation of dimension ISCMember (InterSystems, Customers).
+- ISCMemberStr - String representation of dimension ISCMember (InterSystems, Customers).
 	```
 	CASE WHEN ISCMember = 1 THEN 'InterSystems' ELSE 'Customers'
 	```

-- TotalMemberMonth - the sum of all members for the entire period up to a certain month.
+- TotalMemberMonth - The sum of all members for the entire period up to a certain month.
 	```
 	Sum([DateDimensionMember].[DateDimensionMember].CurrentMember.FirstChild :
 		[DateDimensionMember].[DateDimensionMember].CurrentMember,[Measures].[m_ID_distinct])